Back to school

 - new continuous cough and/or

 - a loss of, or change in, normal sense of taste or smell (anosmia)

 If you develop symptoms you should remain self-isolating at home and arrange a test via NHS Inform or, if you can't get online, by calling 0800 028 2816.
-People who live in the same household as the person with symptoms should self-isolate straight away.
+There are new rules on self-isolation for close contacts of anyone who tests positive for COVID-19.

 Help to protect yourself and others